HR Heads Breakfast Forum, 28 September 2017

 Donna Hubbard is a mindset coach and professional speaker who helps teams and businesses to humanise their approach to staff engagement.
 Having appeared on Sky News, guest lectured at Southampton University and contributed to Women’s Fitness Magazine – Donna can now add ‘presented at the HR Heads Breakfast Forum’ to the impressive list!

 The session, entitled ‘The Power of Authentic Leadership’ explored the meaning of being authentic-selves as leaders, the link between authenticity and trust, and how you can create environments where your people can thrive as the unique individuals they are.
 In today’s self-aware and dynamic world people are seeking roles, working environments and leaders that allow them to ‘show up as the themselves’.

 It’s always fantastic to see our attendees deep in discussion, and very interesting to hear the variety of opinions and experiences everybody brings to the table.

 “Thank you so much for hosting the Breakfast Forum – it was a great morning and the cakes were delicious!”

 “Thank you for inviting me.
 I felt energised afterwards and really enjoyed the morning!”

 Donna’s Authenticity in the Workplace Study suggested that 72% of people feel they are truly authentic at work, but not necessarily at first!
-60% felt authentic after three months, 22% after nine months, 9% between ten and twelve months and 9% believe it takes over a year to reveal their truly authentic self at work.
+60% felt authentic after three months, 22% after nine months, 9% between 10 and 12 months and 9% believe it takes more than a year to reveal their truly authentic self at work.